cpvalente/stupidArtnet/README.md

 # StupidArtnet

-(Very) Simple Art-Net implementation in Python
+(Very) Simple Art-Net implementation in Python (compatible with micro python)

 #### Table of Contents
 - [Installing from github](#installing-from-github)